dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 	- APIs
 		- APIs (Application Programming Interface) facilitates communication between the different system by defining how they can use each other's resources.
 They operate as a contract, specifying the request and response format between systems.
 Web APIs, a common type, utilize HTTP for data tranmission. id:: 680e6250-d32a-4eac-97e9-fa007e46bc6e
 		- APIs communication through formats like JSON or XML, using internet protocol.
-A typical API integration involves a client sending a request to a specific UTL using HTTP methods (GET, POST, PUT, DELETE
+A typical API integration involves a client sending a request to a specific UTL using HTTP methods (GET, POST, PUT, DELETE), and receiving a structured response.
-	-
+		- REST API's
+			- REST (Representational State Transfer) is a popular API design that -